-- (i) A Director must fulfil the following minimum requirements at the time of his/her appointment/re-appointment and on a continuing basis: - (a) A Director must not be disqualified under Section 59(1) of the Financial Services Act 2013, Section 68(1) of the Islamic Financial Services Act 2013, Section 75 of the Capital Market Services Act 2007 and must comply with the fit and proper requirements; - (b) A Director must not have competing time commitments that impair his/her ability to discharge his duties effectively; - (c) A Director must not be an active politician; - (d) A Director must not be appointed from any of the officers of the Bank's external auditors ("Firm") until at least two (2) years after: - He/She ceases to be an officer or partner of the Firm; or - The Firm last served as an external auditor of the Bank. - (ii) There is a formal and transparent procedure for the appointment of new directors to the Board, the primary responsibility of which has been delegated to the NRC. - (iii) Guided by the FAP Policy as well as the BNM Guidelines on Fit and Proper Criteria ("Guidelines on Fit and Proper Criteria"), the NRC recommends to the Board suitable candidates for directorships and appointment of senior personnel of the Bank.
-The NRC also ensures candidates satisfy the relevant requirements on the skills and core competencies of a director and are deemed fit and proper to be appointed as director in accordance with the FAP Policy and the Guidelines on Fit and Proper Criteria. - (iv) The FAP Policy and the Guidelines on Fit and Proper Criteria acts as a guide for the NRC and the Board to determine the overall suitability of a candidate to be appointed to the Board.
+- (i) A Director must fulfil the following minimum requirements at the time of his/her appointment and on a continuing basis: - (a) A Director must not be disqualified under Section 198 of the Companies Act, 2016, Section 75 of the Capital Market Services Act 2007 and must comply with the fit and proper requirements; - (b) A Director must not have competing time commitments that impair his ability to discharge his duties effectively; - (c) A Director must not be an active politician; - (d) A Director must not be appointed from any of the officers of the Company's external auditors ("Firm") until at least two (2) years after: - He/She ceases to be an officer or partner of the Firm; or - The Firm last served as an external auditor of the Bank. - (ii) There is a formal and transparent procedure for the appointment of new directors to the Board, the primary responsibility of which has been delegated to the NRC.

+- (iii) Guided by the FAP Policy, as well as Section 75 of the Capital Markets and Services Act 2007 the NRC recommends to the Board suitable candidates for directorships and appointment of senior personnel of the Company.
+Nevertheless, pursuant to SC Licensing Handbook, apart from Licensed Director, the appointment of director is not required to obtain SC's approval.
+The NRC also ensures candidates satisfy the relevant requirements on the skills and core competencies of a director and are deemed fit and proper to be appointed as director in accordance with the FAP Policy, and the Capital Markets and Services Act 2007. - (iv) The FAP Policy acts as a guide for the NRC and the Board to determine the overall suitability of a candidate to be appointed to the Board.
 It outlines the attributes and qualifications of a candidate to determine his/her suitability, amongst others, his/her management and leadership experience, which ought to be at the most senior level in a reputable local or international financial services group or professional bodies.
-In respect of the candidate's skills, expertise and background, he/she should ideally and to the extent available, possess a diverse range of skills, including, in particular, business, legal and financial expertise, professional knowledge and financial industry experience. - (v) The written approval of BNM must be obtained before the Board's appointment/re-appointment. - (vi) A Director whose tenure has expired and is being proposed for reappointment must immediately cease to hold office and act in such capacity, including by participating in board meetings or holding himself/herself out as a Director.
+In respect of the candidate's skills, expertise and background, he should ideally and to the extent available, possess a diverse range of skills, including, in particular, business, legal and financial expertise, professional knowledge and financial industry experience. - (v) The Company shall notify the SC on the appointment of its Director(s) within two (2) business days of his/her appointment. - (vi) In the case of a Licensed Director, the Company must comply with the requirements of SC Licensing Handbook where the Company must have at least one (1) director who: - (a) has minimum of 10 years' relevant experience in the licensed regulated activity; - (b) holds CMSRL for the regulated activity; and - (c) must be approved by the SC prior to undertaking the function as a licensed director.